owensnyder/ST558-Project-1/st558-Project1-rmd.md

 better idea of the stock market conditions in Q3.

 For the Ethereum data, the trend is surprisingly the same.
-Q3 has the highest count fo “Few” transactions.
+Q3 has the highest count of “Few” transactions.
 This is important to note that the quarterly transaction performance may be similar between the traditional stock market and the crypto market.

-Finally, for the Bitcoin data also follows the same trend.
-Q3 has the highest count fo “Few” transactions.
+Finally, the Bitcoin data also follows the same trend.
+Q3 has the highest count of “Few” transactions.

-Between the four contingency tables, I believe that it is safe to conclude that an investor was best to hold their shares if the had any, or not buy into the market during a slow Quarter 3 across the board of the stock market and the crypto market.
+Between the four contingency tables, I believe that it is safe to conclude that an investor was best to hold their shares if they had any, or not buy into the market during a slow Quarter 3 across the board of the stock market and the crypto market.